theCapypara/GMnet-ENGINE/README.md

 * 8# Right click Extensions>GMnet>Export extension
 * 9# Open your project and right click Extensions>Import extension
 * 10# Import all
+* 11# Import Steamworks extension from the template
+* 12# Import WinDev extension from the template

 **Tutorials how to get started:**
 https://www.youtube.com/watch?v=B2EG55iGuzo&list=PLfMGRgz7yTw-RtXnPV7a51aoZb3fufzZ9